3dreamengine/3DreamEngine/README.md

 		shader_wind_strength = 1.0,    -- the multiplier of animation
 		shader_wind_scale = 3.0,       -- the scale of wind waves

-		--a function called every object before rendering --while you can change any values, do NOT remove values (like textures).
-Only switch them if necessary.
-Removing values may cause crashes.
-		--m is the material, o is either the object, or the subObject.
-Check for .objects to find out. update = function(m, o)
-			o.torch_id = o.torch_id or math.random()
-			local strength = love.math.noise(love.timer.getTime() * 2.0 + o.torch_id) * 1.0 + 1.0
-			m.emission = {strength, strength, strength}
-		end,

 		--add particleSystems
 		particleSystems = {
 			{ --first system